mikespook/possum/LLM_CODER_GUIDE.md

 ```

 **Configuration Details:**
 - `AllowOrigin`: Specifies the allowed origin for CORS requests.
+Uses substring matching - if the value appears anywhere in the request's Origin header, it's considered a match.
 Default is "*".
-- `AllowedOrigins`: List of specific origins that are allowed.
 - `AllowMethods`: Specifies the allowed HTTP methods.
 Default is "*".
 - `AllowHeaders`: Specifies the allowed headers.
 Default is "*".
 - `AllowCredentials`: Whether to allow credentials.
 Default is true.
 - `ExposeHeaders`: Headers that should be exposed to the client.
 Default is "*".
 - `MaxAge`: How long the results of a preflight request can be cached.
 - `ExemptMethods`: Methods that are exempt from CORS checks (typically OPTIONS).

+**Origin Matching Logic:**
+The CORS middleware uses substring matching for origin validation:
+- When `AllowOrigin` is set to "*", all origins are allowed
+- When `AllowOrigin` is set to a specific value, it checks if that value appears anywhere within the request's Origin header
+- For example, if `AllowOrigin` is "example.com", it will match requests from "http://example.com", "https://api.example.com", "http://subdomain.example.com", etc.

 **Default Behavior:**
 - In production mode, more restrictive defaults are applied